Robots! Robots! Robots!

 Who can participate?

-Senior and Ambassador Girl Scouts (14 to 18 years of age) are eligible for the program.
+Senior and Ambassador Girl Scouts (14 to 18 years of age as of January 2014) are eligible for the program.
 Troops, individual Girl Scouts, and friends not currently Girl Scouts are encouraged to apply (girls must register as Girl Scouts to participate).